The best spiralizers of 2021

 - Performance had a maximum of 50 points: blade sharpness (10 points); how well vegetables stayed in place/rotated (10 points); how evenly blades cut and how well vegetable noodles held their shape (10 points); ease of cleanup (10 points); and overall ease of use (10 points).

-- Build had a maximum of 45 points: ease of setup (10 points); how well suction worked/ergonomic design (10 points); number and usefulness of blades (5 points); stainless steel blades (10 points); ease of storage/compactness (10 points).
+- Build had a maximum of 45 points: ease of setup (10 points), how well suction worked/ergonomic design (10 points), number and usefulness of blades (5 points), stainless steel blades (10 points) and ease of storage/compactness (10 points).

-- Warranty had a maximum of 5 points: five-plus years (5 points), two to three years (2 points), fewer than two years (0 points).
+- Warranty had a maximum of 5 points: five-plus years (5 points), two to three years (2 points) and fewer than two years (0 points).

 In addition to the overall score, we also factored in the price of each spiralizer.